liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-an-alwayson-availability-group.md

 2. Install SQL Server on each cluster node.

-    For more information, see [Installing SQL Server 2014 Step by Step Tutorial](https://go.microsoft.com/fwlink/?LinkID=724036).
+    For more information, see [SQL Server installation guide](/sql/database-engine/install-windows/install-sql-server).

 ### Install SQL Server 2016 or SQL Server 2017